nasa/cumulus-orca/website/docs/developer/deployment-guide/deploying-cumulus-dashboard-from-mac.md

 description: A concrete set of instructions on deploying Cumulus dashboard from Mac to create a test environment for ORCA.
 Also includes instructions for deploying the dashboard with launchpad authentication.
 ---

-import useBaseUrl from '@docusaurus/useBaseUrl';

 The goal of this page is to provide a set of additional instructions that will be useful to deploy the dashboard locally from Mac for ORCA project.
+Note that these instructions are only applicable for sandbox environment.
 It is assumed that Cumulus and ORCA are already deployed before following these instructions.
 Follow instructions on the following link on how to deploy Cumulus and ORCA:

  - https://nasa.github.io/cumulus/docs/deployment/deployment-readme
  - https://nasa.github.io/cumulus-orca/docs/developer/deployment-guide/deployment-with-cumulus